Copper Country

 The Copper Country is an area in the Upper Peninsula of Michigan in the United States, including Keweenaw County, Michigan, Houghton, Baraga and Ontonagon counties as well as part of Marquette County.
 The area is so named as copper mining was prevalent there from 1845 until the late 1960s, with one mine (the White Pine mine) continuing through 1995.
+The region includes Copper Island, Copper Harbor and Isle Royale.
 In its heyday in the latter half of the 19th century and the early 20th century, the area was the world's greatest producer of copper.

 Native copper

 Copper Country is highly unusual among mining districts in that the copper mined was predominantly in its elemental ("native") form, rather than in the form of compounds (mostly oxides and sulfides) that form the basis of the copper ore at almost every other copper-mining district.

 History

-Native Americans mined copper from small pits as early as 3000 B.C. on this peninsula surrounded by the waters of Lake Superior.
+Supporting the Old Copper complex, Native Americans mined copper from small pits as early as 3000 B.C. on this peninsula in Lake Superior.
+Native artifacts made from copper have been found from Michigan through Wisconsin to Minnesota along the Lake.

-Douglass Houghton, the State Geologist of Michigan in the mid 1800s and later to become mayor of Detroit, reported on the copper deposits in 1841.
+Douglass Houghton, the State Geologist of Michigan in the mid-1800s and later to become mayor of Detroit, reported on the copper deposits in 1841.
 The first successful copper mine, the Cliff mine, began operations in 1845, and spurred by venture capital from Boston and other East Coast investors, many other mines quickly followed.
 Mining of the most productive deposit, the Calumet conglomerate, began in 1865.
 Mining took place along a belt that stretched about 100 miles southwest to northeast.

 While mining in Copper Country continues to this day, it is on a much smaller scale than before, with tourism and logging having taken over as the area's largest industries.